leylasrknt/HTS_Analysis/README.md

 **Run the Script:** Execute the script to process each BAM file, removing duplicates and generating marked BAM files along with metrics reports.
 **[Picard.sh](https://github.com/leylasrknt/HTS_Analysis/blob/main/Picard.sh)**

+## 📊 DESeq2 Differential Expression Analysis Script

+Welcome to our DESeq2 Differential Expression Analysis Script repository!
+This R script automates the process of identifying differentially expressed genes from high-throughput sequencing count data, such as RNA-seq counts.
+It employs the powerful DESeq2 package, streamlining the analysis and providing valuable insights into gene expression variations.

+### What This Script Does:

+#### Library Loading:
+The script starts by loading essential R libraries, including DESeq2 for statistical analysis and dplyr for data manipulation.

+#### Set Your Data:
+Configure the working directory to point to your count data directory, and ensure your metadata is correctly formatted in a CSV file.

+#### Data Processing:
+The script scans the directory for count data files with the ".txt" extension, reads, and organizes them.
+Simultaneously, it reads metadata, preparing the data for analysis.

+#### DESeqDataSet Creation:
+The DESeq2 analysis begins by creating a DESeqDataSet, combining count data with metadata.
+The design formula specifies the variables to analyze, allowing for a targeted investigation.

+#### Differential Expression Analysis:
+DESeq2 analysis is performed, identifying genes showing significant expression differences between conditions or time points.

+#### Results Export:
+The results are exported as a CSV file ("differential_expression_results.csv"), enabling further exploration and visualization of differentially expressed genes.

+#### How to Use:

+1. **Modify the working directory path** to match your count data directory.
+2. **Ensure your metadata is correctly formatted** in a CSV file and referenced appropriately in the script.
+3. **Execute the script** in your R environment.
+Analyze the generated "differential_expression_results.csv" file to gain valuable insights into gene expression changes.

 ##   **Optimized Differential Expression Analysis**

 Welcome to our optimized repository for Differential Expression Analysis in R!
 This code provides efficient scripts for analyzing RNA-seq data using DESeq2.
 The provided scripts include generating Volcano Plots, PCA Analysis, and Heatmaps.